open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ## Triage Team

 The Triage team is inspired by [expressjs/express](https://github.com/expressjs/express/blob/HEAD/Triager-Guide.md).
 This team exists to create a path for making contributions to this project and open source.
-All Triage Team members are expected to follow this guide: [TRIAGE_GUIDE.md](./triage-guide.md)
+All Triage Team members are expected to follow the [Triage Guide](./triage-guide.md).

 > **There are no minimum requirements to become a member of the Triage Team.**

-For those interested in getting involved in the project or just open source in general, please request an invite to the Triage Team in [this discussion.](https://github.com/open-sauced/open-sauced/discussions/638)
+For those interested in getting involved in the project or just open source in general and wanting to join the Triage Team, please comment in the `🍕opensauced-contributors-chat` channel on [Discord](https://discord.gg/U2peSNf23P).

 ## Funding

 OpenSauced is a part of GitHub Sponsors.
 If you would like to contribute, please note the [sponsor page](https://github.com/sponsors/open-sauced) for details on how funds are distributed.
-If you have made any contributions to the project directly or indirectly, please consider adding your profile to the [FUNDING.yml](https://github.com/open-sauced/.github/blob/main/FUNDING.yml).
+If you have made any contributions to the project directly or indirectly, please consider adding your profile to the [`FUNDING.yml`](https://github.com/open-sauced/.github/blob/main/FUNDING.yml) file.

 ## Community